metamath/lamp-guide/docs/index.md

 The theorem `addassi` is a pre-existing theorem showing that addition is associative.
-This requires multiple lines, because using this associativity theorem requires showing that `1` and `2` are complex numbers.
+This requires multiple lines, because using this associativity theorem requires showing that `1` and `2` are complex numbers (`2 e.
+CC` means "two is a member of the set of complex numbers").

 > Use the checkbox to its
-> left to select that one, then press the "Apply Selected" button.
+> left to select the set of steps using `addassi`,
+> then press the "Apply Selected" button.

 Suddenly a lot has happened.
 We now have new steps that have been automatically added to our proof, namely that `1 e.
 CC` (`1` is a member of the set of complex numbers) and `2 e.
 CC` (`2` is a member of the set of complex numbers).

+In fact, the display has changed completely, because we now have complete success!

 #### We have successfully proved that 2 + 2 = 4